 A parenting plan is a very important part of your divorce, as well as your future post-divorce life.
 Not only can it protect your rights as a parent, but it will better protect the rights of all of your children as well.
 It can help resolve conflicts that arise and set guidelines for the parties to follow.
 This can save you from having to go back to court to argue over disputes regarding the children.

 If you and your spouse are getting a divorce, or need help dealing with your former spouse, experienced New Jersey custody lawyer Joseph D. Lento can help with your case.
-Contact us today for a consultation of your case, or call at 888-535-3686.
+Contact the Family Law Team at the Lento Law Firm online, or give them a call at 888-535-3686 today.